Fitting bone conduction device

 It's normal for individuals to feel nervous and excited as they get ready for their bone conduction solution fitting.

-At the first appointment, hearing health professional will fit the sound processor and program it.
+The fitting process will be similar whether an individual has an Osia® System or a Baha® System.
+At the first appointment, an audiologist will fit the sound processor and program it.

-Here's a list of questions for adults to ask their hearing health professional to help them know what to expect for themselves or their child.
+Here's a list of questions for adults to ask their audiologist to help them know what to expects for themselves or their child.

 - What happens during my appointment?